FoxxMD/blog/_posts/2025-10-10-restricting-socket-proxy-by-container.md

 The existing socket proxy implementations are great but they are still lacking more granular access controls, in my opinion.

-Consider our example from above where we want to get a list of containers with the label `my.cool.label=foo`: We can configure our socket proxy to allow only access to container endpoints but when Service A makes a request to [/containers/json](https://docs.docker.com/reference/api/engine/version/v1.48/#tag/Container/operation/ContainerList) it is still getting a response *with all the containers on the host*.
-Even though it may only need to be able to see 1 or 2 containers to do its job it can read data about all other 50+ containers.
+Consider our example from above where we want to get a list of containers with the label `my.cool.label=foo`:

+We can configure our socket proxy to allow only access to container endpoints, but when Service A makes a request to [/containers/json](https://docs.docker.com/reference/api/engine/version/v1.48/#tag/Container/operation/ContainerList) it is still getting a response *with all the containers on the host*.
+Even though it may only need to be able to see 1 or 2 containers to do its job, it can read data about all other 50+ containers.

 Additionally, Service A can still make any GET request for any container, even if it doesn't need them.
 Concerningly, the [Inspect a container endpoint](https://docs.docker.com/reference/api/engine/version/v1.48/#tag/Container/operation/ContainerInspect) returns all environmental variables for a container.
 What if those ENVs contain secrets and sensitive keys?
 It can also [Get containers logs](https://docs.docker.com/reference/api/engine/version/v1.48/#tag/Container/operation/ContainerLogs) for any container which may also contain sensitive data.